 The group meets on Wednesday evenings at Walton Methodist Church from 7.45-10.00pm.
 There is no joining fee but attendees are encouraged to put £1 in the pot at weekly rehearsals (which includes refreshments).

 New members are always welcome and there is no requirement to audition.
 There are opportunities to help with costume, props, scenery, lighting, makeup and front of house if you would rather not appear on stage.

-For more information contact Linda Weedon on 07808 632170, use the contact form below, speak to any group member or pop along on a Wednesday evening.
+For more information contact Linda Weedon on 07808 632170, speak to any group member or pop along on a Wednesday evening.

 In 2017, we provided another medley of dramaand music, this time based around the theatre, in an evening called, 'Curtains Up!'.